Research and Development Interests

 For example: For decades, US taxpayers have been lamenting the high cost of health care.
 Since the mid-1980s, Americans have had double-digit spending on health care.
 Despite this investment, Americans are less healthy than their European and Scandinavian counterparts across an array of health measures.

-2. HOBSON’S CHOICE MEDICINE [Exposing Crowd-Sourced Reflections on Decision-Making, Health Economics, Linguistics and Free Market Enterprise]
+2. HOBSON’S CHOICE MEDICINE [Exposing Crowd-Sourced Reflections on Ethical Decision-Making, Health Economics, Linguistics and Free Market Enterprise]

 That’s where omy research is focused, and why this book is titled: HCM.
 In fact, I seek to illustrate the many false choices that all four participants in the US healthcare system quartet [patients – payers – providers – public policymakers] face … and often unwittingly make each day.
 For example: